DBraun/DawDreamer/README.md

 ## FAUST

-**This pipeline is inconvenient and for Windows only, so please suggest ways to improve it, or make it OSX/Linux compatible.**
+**FAUST has only been tested for Windows and macOS, so please suggest ways to make it Linux compatible.**

+FAUST features depend on a precompiled libraries in `thirdparty/libfaust`.
+If you'd like to compile these yourself, please follow the instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) (Downloading TouchDesigner is not necessary).

+### Windows

 In the Projucer, an extra configuration exists for Visual Studio 2019 **with FAUST**.
-This configuration relies on a precompiled `faust.dll` and `faust.lib` in `thirdparty/libfaust/win-x64`.
-If you'd like to compile these yourself, please follow the instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) (Downloading TouchDesigner is not necessary).

 Run the latest `win64.exe` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
 After installing, copy the `.lib` files from `C:/Program Files/Faust/share/faust/` to `C:/share/faust/`.
 The reason is that we're using `C:/Python38dawdreamer/python.exe`, so the sibling directory would be `C:/share/faust`.
 If you're running python from a different location, you can determine the different location for the `share/faust/*.lib` files.

+### macOS

-On OSX (untested), copy them to either `/usr/local/share/faust/*.lib` or `/usr/share/faust/*.lib`.
+Open the latest `.dmg` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
+Copy the `.lib` files from `Faust-2.X.X/share/faust/` to either `/usr/local/share/faust/*.lib` or `/usr/share/faust/*.lib`.

 ### Using FAUST processors